tomriddle1234/Crack-Segmentation/README.md

 Semantic Segmentation is an essential task in Computer Vision, which has to do with segmenting the objects of certain categories within a given frame.
-This task can be applied to undertaker other tasks such as, Autonomous Vehicles, Medical Diagnosis, Farming, etc.
+This task can be applied to undertake other tasks such as, Autonomous Vehicles, Medical Diagnosis, Farming, etc.
-In this case, semantic segmentation was executed for Crack Segmentation, which is critical for assessment of Structural Health and its Monitoring.
-It can also server to measure the width and length of the crack for even further assessment of the structural health.
+In this case, semantic segmentation was executed for Crack Segmentation, which is critical for the assessment of Structural Health and its Monitoring.
+It can also serve to measure the width and length of the crack for even further assessment of the structural health.

 A benchmark study of multiple State-of-the-Art and latest DL models for Crack Segmentation is conducted.